 After the optional word designator, you can add a sequence of one or more of the following modifiers, each preceded by a ':'.
+These modify, or edit, the word or words selected from the history event.

-- h Remove a trailing pathname component, leaving only the head. - t Remove all leading pathname components, leaving the tail. - r Remove a trailing suffix of the form '.suffix', leaving the basename. - e Remove all but the trailing suffix. - Print the new command but do not execute it. - q Quote the substituted words, escaping further substitutions. - ${\tt x}$ Quote the substituted words as with 'q', but break into words at spaces, tabs, and newlines.
+- h Remove a trailing pathname component, leaving only the head. - t Remove all leading pathname components, leaving the tail. - r Remove a trailing suffix of the form '.suffix', leaving the basename. - e Remove all but the trailing suffix.

+- p Print the new command but do not execute it. - q Quote the substituted words, escaping further substitutions. - x Quote the substituted words as with 'q', but break into words at spaces, tabs, and newlines.
+The 'q' and 'x' modifiers are mutually exclusive; the last one supplied is used.